petersbingham/reskit/ResKit/README.md

 # ResKit
-Python package to parametrise the multi-channel S-matrix using a pade approximation according to the technique presented in "S.A.
-Rakityansky P.O.G.
-Ogunbade.
-S-matrix parametrization as a way of locating quantum resonances and bound states:multichannel case, 2010".
+Python Package to assist with the identification and characterisation of quantum scattering resonances.

 ## Installation